urduhack/urduhack/docs/quickstart/normalization.rst

 All the characters in all_fes are same but they come from different languages and they all have different unicodes.
-Now as computers deal with numbers, same character appearing in more than one place in a different language will have a different unicode and that will create confusion which will be create problems in understanding the context of the data.
+Now as computers deal with numbers, same character appearing in more than one place in a different language will have a different unicode and that will create confusion which will create problems in understanding the context of the data.
 :py:mod:`~character` module will eliminate this problem by replacing all the characters in all_fes by urdu_fe.

 To normalize some text, use the :py:func:`~urduhack.normalization.character.normalize_characters` function